ScorpionFiko/utor-mod21-chal01-book-search-engine/README.md

 Below is the image of the Book Search Engine when user is not logged in.
 ![BSE - Landing](./assets/images/BSE-01-landing.png)

-Below is the image of the Book Search Engine when user is logged in (notice the buttons on the bottem left of the cards).
+Below is the image of the Book Search Engine when user is logged in (notice the buttons on the bottom left of the cards).
 ![BSE - Landing Logged In](./assets/images/BSE-02-landing-loggedin.png)

 Below is the image of the "profile" section with previously selected books.